Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 Additionally, we made it so `Option<T>` implements an implicit conversion from `NoneOption`.
 Although operators themselves can't be generic in C#, they still retain type arguments of the declaring type, allowing us to define this conversion for _every possible_ variant of `Option<T>`.

 All of this lets us write `Option.None` and have the compiler coerce it automatically to the destination type.
-From the consumer's point of view, it looks as though we've successfully implemented target type inference:
+From the consumer's point of view, it looks as though we've successfully implemented target-type inference:

 ```csharp
 public static Option<int> Parse(string number)